 Growing up in Hanover, Kevin was surrounded by history.
 But not just any history.
 He was surrounded by the lore of Hanover County Courthouse, and its role in the founding of our nation.
 Hanover Courthouse is the third oldest courthouse in use in the United States.
 It is a place where historical figures like Patrick Henry cut their teeth as lawyers.
 That rich history sparked Kevin’s interest in being a trial lawyer.
 From the beginning, Kevin viewed the law as a noble profession and the courtroom as a dramatic stage, where important battles are fought, and where justice is done.

 As a student at Virginia Tech, Kevin developed a passion for leadership that complimented his growing interest in the law.
 He was elected president of the student body.
 He was named Virginia Tech’s Man of the Year, a distinction that recognized his leadership and service.
-Kevin has remained active at Virginia Tech, serving on the Board of Directors of the Virginia Tech Alumni Association, the Advisory Board to the Virginia Tech Division of Student Affairs, the Advisory Board to the Pamplin School of Business’s Management Department, the board of the house corporation for the Epsilon chapter of Pi Kappa Alpha Fraternity, and the Board of the Cotillion – Pi Kappa Alpha Alumni Association.
+Kevin has remained active at Virginia Tech, serving on the Board of Directors of the Virginia Tech Alumni Association, the Advisory Board to the Virginia Tech Division of Student Affairs, the board of the house corporation for the Epsilon chapter of Pi Kappa Alpha Fraternity, and the Board of the Cotillion – Pi Kappa Alpha Alumni Association.

 At the University of Virginia School of Law, Kevin’s interest in trial advocacy grew.
 With his partner, he won the prestigious William Minor Lile Moot Court Competition for his oral advocacy skills.
 Past winners of this competition include the late Senator Edward Kennedy among many other notable jurists, trial lawyers and public servants.